-- 1c Click Next > Finish. - 2 Create a method for this class. - 2a Click Devices > Identity Server > Edit > Local > Methods > New. - 2b In Advanced Authentication Chains, select the chain you created for FIDO2.
+- 1d Click Next > Finish. - 2 Create a method for this class. - 2a On the Home page, click Identity Servers > [cluster name] > Authentication > Methods > Plus icon. - 2b In Advanced Authentication Chains, select the chain you created for FIDO2.

 NOTE: If no chain is available in Advanced Authentication Chains, create a chain in the Advanced Authentication server.
 If a chain is available in the Advanced Authentication server and unavailable in Advanced Authentication Chains, then assign the chain to the configured Access Manager OAuth event in the Advanced Authentication administration portal.